Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Experiments

-{\textbf{Qualitative comparison.}} Figure~\ref{fig:qualitative}(a) presents comparisons on the DFC2019 dataset against Sat-NeRF~\citep{mari2022sat}, EOGS~\citep{savantaira2024eogs}, and Mip-Splatting~\citep{yu2024mip}.
-All baselines exhibit significant distortions and blurry textures at lower viewpoints, while our baseline without IDU improves geometry but still shows floating artifacts and lacks facade detail.
-Our full approach achieves superior image quality.
-Figure~\ref{fig:qualitative}(b) compares our approach on the GoogleEarth dataset against CityDreamer~\citep{xie2024citydreamer}, GaussianCity~\citep{xie2025gaussiancity}, and CoR-GS~\citep{zhang2024cor}.
-While CityDreamer and GaussianCity generate plausible scenes, they produce oversimplified geometry and inaccurate textures, missing distinctive features such as the red pavement in scene 010 that our method correctly synthesizes.
-In contrast, our complete method achieves sharper building contours, enhanced texture fidelity, and reduced artifacts across both comparison scenarios.
-Notably, our approach successfully synthesizes plausible details for building facades occluded in the input satellite imagery and accurately reconstructs complex features including vegetation and multi-level architectures with finer surface details that better match the reference images.
-The visual quality approaches GES reference renders despite using only satellite imagery without ground-level data.
-Additional qualitative results are presented in \Cref{sup:exp}.
+\Cref{fig:qualitative}(a) compares our method on DFC2019 against Sat-NeRF~\cite{mari2022sat}, EOGS~\cite{savantaira2024eogs}, CoR-GS~\cite{zhang2024cor}, and Mip-Splatting~\cite{yu2024mip}, all of which exhibit significant distortions and blurry textures at lower viewpoints. \Cref{fig:qualitative}(b) further includes CityDreamer~\cite{xie2024citydreamer} and GaussianCity~\cite{xie2025gaussiancity}, which over-simplify geometry and miss scene-specific details (\eg, the red pavement in scene 010).
+Furthermore, our approach yields sharper building contours, higher texture fidelity, and fewer artifacts across both datasets.
+Notice that Skyfall-GS also recovers the challenging facade details in occluded regions and complex structures (\eg, vegetation and bridges) that require high precision.
+Additional qualitative results are provided in Supplementary.